 Frame has also won many journalism and civic awards for reporting in the public interest.

-In 2016, Frame won a National Edward R. Murrow Award, a regional Edward R. Murrow Award, and an Emmy for “The Human Toll of Hanford’s Dirty Secrets.”
+In 2016, Frame won a National Edward R. Murrow Award, a regional Edward R. Murrow Award, a regional Emmy Award and a National Emmy Nomination for “The Human Toll of Hanford’s Dirty Secrets.”
 The multi-part investigation exposed a decades-long effort by the United States government and its contractors to conceal the dangers of chemical vapors faced by workers at the Hanford Nuclear Site in Washington state.
 The series led to Attorney General Bob Ferguson filing suit against the U.S. Dept. of Energy on behalf of Hanford workers for the first time in state history.

 Also in 2016, Frame won a National Headliner Award, a regional Edward R. Murrow Award and an Emmy for “Last of the Institutions” which exposed how the state of Washington lags behind much of the country in its continued institutionalization of people with developmental disabilities.
 The US Dept. of Justice considers unnecessary segregation of the disabled a civil rights violation under the Americans with Disabilities Act.